Email lists are good – a list full of donors even better.

 - Be sure to thank your donors and recognize their generosity.

-- Donate to your nonprofit annually to better understand the user-experience of a donor
+- Donate to your non profit annually to be able to better understand the user-experience of a donor.